SCENE 01 / DRONE VIDEOGRAPHY

 What camera systems do your drones carry?

-Here is what that looks like on the ground.
-We operate platforms from DJI Inspire and Mavic series with integrated cameras to heavy-lift systems carrying RED Komodo, ARRI Mini, and Sony Venice cameras.
-Camera selection depends on your quality needs, shot complexity, and budget.
+We fly platforms from the DJI Inspire and Mavic series with built-in cameras up to heavy-lift systems carrying RED Komodo, ARRI Mini, and Sony Venice cameras.
+Camera choice depends on your quality needs, shot complexity, and budget.

 Can you fly drones in Beijing and other restricted areas?